luca-s/mpi-master-slave/README.rst

     Tasks = IntEnum('Tasks', 'TASK1 TASK2 TASK3')

 Instead of extending a Slave class for each type of task we have, we create only one class that can handle any type of work.
-This avoids having idle processes if, at certain times of the execution, there is only a particular type of work to do but the Master doesn't have the right slave for that task.
+This is useful because it prevents having idle processes.
+That can happen if, at certain times of the execution, there is only a particular type of work to do but the Master doesn't have the right slave for that task.
 If any slave can do any job, there is always a slave that can perform that task.

 .. code:: python